 In the expression field, enter a regular expression to match.
 In the sample configuration, <sip:(.\)@avayalab\.com(.\)> was entered.
-In this expression, the first (.\) will match and store any user part of the Refer-To header.
-The second instance of (.\) matches and stores any UUI if present.
+In this expression, the first (.\) will match and store any user part of the Diversion header.
+The second instance of (.\) matches and stores anything after the domain.
 The domain avayalab.com is what the SBC would otherwise put in the Diversion header host part.

-In the replacement field, <sip:\1@\r:\R\2> was entered in the sample configuration.
+In the replacement field, sip:\1@\r:\R\2> was entered in the sample configuration.
 The variable \1 is the stored user part from the original Diversion header containing the Called Party Number, corresponding to the first instance of (.\) from the expression.
 The variable \2 is anything from the original Diversion header, corresponding to the second instance of (.\) from the expression.
-The \r inserts the remote IP Address corresponding to the PAETEC Dynamic IP SIP Trunk IP Address.
-This is followed by a colon and \R corresponding to the PAETEC Dynamic IP SIP Trunk signaling port, which is 5060 in this case.
-For more information about the use of regular expressions, see Reference [9].
+The \r inserts the remote IP Address corresponding to the Frontier SIP Trunk IP Address.
+This is followed by a colon and \R corresponding to the Frontier SIP Trunk signaling port, which is 5060 in this case.